 The Major Players in Global Do-Gooding

-In 1970, the world’s rich countries agreed to give 0.7% of their gross national income as official international development aid.
+In 1970, the world’s richest countries agreed to give 0.7% of their gross national income as official international development aid.
 Most rich countries have failed to reach this reasonable goal, but five countries have exceeded the target: Denmark, Luxembourg, the Netherlands, Norway and Sweden.
 The U.S. is ranked toward the bottom at 0.2%.

 Listen to the Money Talk…